grantmcdermott/grantmcdermott.github.io/research.md

 *How much evidence would it take to convince climate sceptics that they are wrong about global warming?
 I explore this question within a Bayesian framework.
 I consider a group of stylised sceptics and examine how these individuals update their beliefs in light of the available evidence for climate change.
 I find that all but the most extreme priors are overwhelmed by the historical data.
 The resulting posterior distributions of climate sensitivity correspond closely to existing estimates from the literature.
 I show further that the updated sceptic beliefs are consistent with a social cost of carbon that is substantially greater than zero.
 I conclude by discussing the general conditions for consensus formation under Bayesian learning, its relevance to our current policy impasse, and offer some remarks about finding common ground in the future.* ([Link to paper](https://drive.google.com/file/d/0B6AgOxtQA9dTcjRmZkNjMVhuVFU/view?usp=sharing){:target="_blank"}.
 [Link to code](https://github.com/grantmcdermott/sceptic-priors){:target="_blank"}.)

-#### Five rules for pragmatic blue growth

-With Matthew G. Burgess and others.
-Revise and resubmit at *Marine Policy*.

-*The concept of blue growth is the newest of many recent calls for more holistic management of complex marine social-ecological systems.
-The complexity of ocean systems, combined with limitations on data and capacity, demands an approach to management that is pragmatic — meaning goal- and solution-oriented, realistic, and practical.
-Here we propose and discuss five rules of thumb upon which to build such an approach. <!-- 1) Define objectives, quantify tradeoffs, and strive for efficiency.
-Understanding stakeholders’ objectives, and if and how they trade off with one another, keeps management goal-oriented, aware of its full range of options, and maximizes the likelihood of finding win-win solutions.
-2) The data you have can do more than you think.
-Cross-system similarity, within-system complexity, and general first principles all add informational value to data collected both within and outside the system being managed.
-3) Engage stakeholders, but do it right.
-Co-management and citizen science can be important tools in the science and management toolbox, especially in data- and capacity-limited regions.
-4) Measure your impact and learn as you go.
-This can increase short-term start-up costs but can prevent larger wastes of resources in the long-term.
-5) Design institutions, not behaviors.
-Management does not directly control fishing efforts, pollution rates or other behaviors, but instead controls institutions under which stakeholders make choices. -->Each of these rules of thumb is inspired by real-world successes and case studies.
-We provide concrete examples to illustrate the key concepts and aim to provide a digestible set of guidelines that any manager can follow.*

 ## Works in progress

 #### What would Thomas Edison have paid for Google?